Pylons/pyramid_mailer/docs/index.rst

     mailer.send_to_queue(message)

-Usually you provide the **sender** to your **Message** instance.
+Usually you provide the **sender** to your :class:`pyramid_mailer.message.Message` instance.
 Often however a site might just use a single from address.
 If that is the case you can provide the **mail.default_sender** in your configuration and this will be used in throughout your application as the default if the **sender** is not otherwise provided.

 .. _configuration:

 Configuration
 -------------

+If you create your :class:`pyramid_mailer.mailer.Mailer` instance using :meth:`pyramid_mailer.mailer.Mailer.from_settings`, you can pass the settings from your .ini file or other source.
+By default, the prefix is assumed to be `mail.` although you can use another prefix if you wish.

 =========================  ===============    =====================
 Setting                    Default            Description